xl0/lovely-docs/doc_db/sveltejs-sveltekit/best-practices/images/digest.md

 <enhanced:img src="./image.png?w=1280;640;400" sizes="(min-width:1920px) 1280px, (min-width:1080px) 640px, (min-width:768px) 400px"/>
 ```

-**Per-image transforms**: Apply transforms via query string:
+Per-image transforms via query string:
 ```svelte
 <enhanced:img src="./path/to/your/image.jpg?blur=15" alt="An alt text" />
 ```

-**CDN approach**: For images not available at build time (CMS, database, backend).
+**CDN-based loading**: For images not available at build time (CMS, database).
 Use CDN-agnostic libraries like `@unpic/svelte` or provider-specific solutions (Cloudinary, Contentful, Storyblok, Contentstack).

 ## Best Practices

-- Mix approaches in one project as needed
+- Mix approaches in one project based on use case
 - Serve all images via CDN to reduce latency
 - Provide images at 2x resolution for HiDPI displays
-- Use `sizes` for images larger than ~400px width
+- Use `sizes` for large images (>400px) to serve smaller versions on mobile
 - Set `fetchpriority="high"` and avoid `loading="lazy"` for LCP images
-- Constrain images with container/styling to prevent layout shift
+- Constrain images with container/styling to prevent layout shift; `@sveltejs/enhanced-img` adds width/height automatically
 - Always provide `alt` text
-- Don't use `em` or `rem` in `sizes` attribute; use absolute units
+- Don't use `em` or `rem` in `sizes` declarations as they're relative to user's default font-size, not CSS-modified values